AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ### Additional processing

 Each namespace in OCS is bound to a geographical region.
-Operational data stored in each namespace is usually processed within that region, which is chosen while [adding the namespace](xref:gpNamespaces).
+Operational data stored in each namespace is usually processed within that region, which is chosen while [adding the namespace](xref:gpNamespaces) and depicted below.

 **Geographical region chosen during namespace creation**